WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 ## 4. Model output fields

 The [CMIP7 Data Request](https://wcrp-cmip.org/cmip-phases/cmip7/cmip7-data-request/) specifies the list of model output variables that should be saved from each of the CMIP7 experiments.
-The Data Request variables can be categorised into three main components: **Core**, **Harmonised**, and **Unharmonised**.
-It is further subdivided into **Opportunities**, which encapsulate scientific goals and the model output needed to achieve them.
+The Data Request is organized into **Opportunities** describing scientific goals and the model output needed to achieve them.
+These Opportunities were developed through a wide community consultation, leading to a Data Request structured into three overarching parts: **Core**, **Harmonised**, and **Unharmonised**.

+!!! note "Changes since CMIP6"

+    Key new features of the CMIP7 Data Request include:

+    - Use of **Opportunities** to document scientific objectives
+    - The three-part structure, with **Core** denoting a relatively small number of highest-priority variables
+    - Access via the online **Airtable** web browser interface as well as a python API for programmatic use

+    These features are explained in more detail below.

 ### Core request

-This component of the CMIP7 Data Request comprises of core list of 135 variables that are **requested from all experiments**.
+This component of the CMIP7 Data Request comprises a core list of 135 variables that are **requested from all experiments**.
-These model output variables, referred to as the Baseline Climate Variables, enable evaluation of climate simulations across CMIP phases and MIP experiments as described in [Juckes et al. (2025)](https://doi.org/10.5194/gmd-18-2639-2025).
+These model output variables, referred to as the **Baseline Climate Variables**, enable evaluation of climate simulations across CMIP phases and MIP experiments as described in [Juckes et al. (2025)](https://doi.org/10.5194/gmd-18-2639-2025).
-To promote their consistent availability across the ESGF archive, modellers are requested to provide these variables with highest priority from every experiment .
+To promote their consistent availability across the ESGF archive, modellers are requested to provide these variables with highest priority, from every experiment.
+The **Priority Level** of these variables is denoted as **Core**.

 ### Harmonised request